Tryweryn flooding: TV and film

-In the 2010 British-Argentine drama film Patagonia by Welsh director Marc Evans, Capel Celyn is the place of origin of one of the film's protagonists.
+In the 2010 Welsh-Argentine drama film Patagonia by Welsh director Marc Evans, Capel Celyn is the place of origin of one of the film's protagonists.
 Scenes near the end of the film include a visit to the reservoir.
 The history of the villages provide inspiration for the 11th episode "Achub Y Morfilod" ("Saving the Whales") in Season 6 of the American animation series Archer, first broadcast in 2015.
 Guest-starring Matthew Rhys, a native Welshman, the episode was the result of a story told by Rhys on a night out with the show's creators (earning Rhys a writing credit).
 Capel Celyn and the reservoir also play a part in the 2016 Welsh film Yr Ymadawiad (The Passing, in English).
 The flooding of the valley seems to provide inspiration for the film's plot, and the movie is better understood and takes on a deeper level of poignancy when the history of the flooding is known.
 It is also referenced in The Crown, Season 3 Episode 6 "Tywysog Cymru".
 A young Prince Charles stays in Wales to learn the Welsh language at University of Wales, Aberystwyth.
 His tutor, Edward Millward, and his wife Silvia are members of Plaid Cymru and briefly tell him about the village.
+Capel Celyn is also featured in the Rank film series ‘Look at Life’ in the episode ‘Running Dry’.
+The short film, shot in colour, includes shots of the post office, the school, the chapel and the local councillor Dave Roberts.